Alaska Paralegal Schools

 Profiles of Well-Known Schools in Alaska

-University of Alaska, Fairbanks: University of Alaska, Fairbanks: An American Bar Association-approved Associate of Applied Science in paralegal studies degree is offered by the University of Alaska, Fairbanks for students who wish to pursue a career as a paralegal or legal assistant.
-The AAS is a 61-hour degree that requires students to complete three hours through an internship with a law firm or legal office.
+University of Alaska, Fairbanks: University of Alaska, Fairbanks: An American Bar Association-approved Associate of Applied Science (AAS) in Paralegal Studies degree is offered by the University of Alaska, Fairbanks for students who wish to pursue a career as a paralegal or legal assistant.
+The AAS is a 61 credit hour degree that requires students to complete three credit hours through an internship with a law firm or legal office.
 Introductory courses include Introduction to Law and Introduction to Paralegal Skills, while advanced courses include Paralegal Ethics, Advanced Legal Writing, and Criminal Law for Paralegals.
-The paralegal studies program is part of UAF’s Community and Technical College where students can pursue a variety of professional development degrees and certificates.
+The paralegal studies program is part of UAF’s Community and Technical College, where students can pursue a variety of professional development degrees and certificates.